florez-carlos/dotfiles/README.md

 #### Import to the new device

-First create the .ssh directory and assign the correct permissions
+Create the .ssh directory and assign the correct permissions

 ```bash
 mkdir -p $HOME/.ssh